Playmobil: Collectibles, Themes & Figures

-A huge selection of themes include Farming, Firefighters, Camping, Hospitals, Modern Homes, Preschools, Policemen, Rescue Squad, Schools, Modern Luxury Mansions, Horse Stables, Books, a Rainbow Castle, Mermaids, Santa Claus, and Tiny Houses.
+A huge selection of themes that include Circus, Construction, Farming, Firefighters, Camping, Hospitals, Modern Homes, Preschools, Policemen, Rescue Squad, Schools, Horse Stables, a Rainbow Castle, Mermaids, Santa Claus, and Tiny Houses.

-There is a Disney theme to the Jr. section, including Mickey and Minnie from Mickey Mouse, Pooh, Piglet and Tigger from Winnie the Pooh, Ariel and Flounder from The Little Mermaid, Cinderella and Prince Charming from Cinderella, Belle from Beauty and the Beast, Moana and Heihei from Moana, and Tinker Bell, Peter Pan and Captain Hook from Peter Pan.
+Sets and Figurines exclusive for kids 3 and under are commonly known as Playmobil Jr., also known as 1.2.3.

-Custom figures, known as “My Figures” are available on this page, containing select sets.
+Aqua toys are also exclusive for kids 3 and under, except they are exclusive to bathtime and kiddie pools.

-A list of themes currently in production as of July 2025:
+There is a Disney theme to the Jr. section, including Mickey and Minnie from Mickey Mouse, Pooh, Piglet and Tigger from Winnie the Pooh, Ariel and Flounder from The Little Mermaid, Belle from Beauty and the Beast, Moana and Heihei from Moana, and Tinker Bell from Peter Pan.